TTWNO/klatt/README.md

 ## Launch

 1. Open the project in VS Code
-1. Hit `F5` and see resuls in the debug console
+1.Hit `F5` and see result in the terminal

 All the input parameters for the code are in `./src/app_params.rs`